MarshMeadow/Dantotsu-App-Betas/README.md

 Dantotsu is crafted from the ashes of Saikou and is based on simplistic yet state-of-the-art elegance.
 It's an 🎌 [Anilist](https://anilist.co/) only client, offering the ability to stream and download Anime & Manga through extensions.

-**NEW: This is to keep your stable and beta Dantotsu apps (apk) install separete or not together..**
+**PLEASE READ: NEW: This is to keep your stable and beta Dantotsu apps (apk) install separete or not together..**

 > **Dantotsu (断トツ; Dan-totsu)** literally means "the best of the best" in Japanese.
 Try it out for yourself and be the judge!